denoland/manual/vscode_deno.md

 _Workspace Configuration_.
 This will provide you with what vscode is reporting the configuration is to the language server.

+Also check if the VSCode configuration called `enableProjectDiagnostics`, located in **TypeScript › Tsserver › Experimental: Enable Project Diagnostics** is **disabled**.
+This setting allows TypeScript language server to execute in the background to check the entire project at once and Deno cannot disable its behaviour so the errors keep showing even when all other settings are correctly set.

 If `"enable"` is set to `true` in there, and the error message still persists, you might want to try restarting vscode, as the part of the extension that "mutes" the built-in TypeScript diagnostics for files is not working as